mmattel/Raspberry-Pi-Setup/README.md

 Logout your terminal session and relogin to apply the usermod changes.

+Install docker compose:

 ```
 docker info
 sudo pip3 install docker-compose
 ```

-Allow the Docker System Service to Launch your Containers on Boot
+Allow the Docker System Service to Launch your Containers on Boot:

 `sudo systemctl enable docker`

+Create a default docker base directory for all your volumes you want to access:

+`mkdir -p ~/docker`

 ## Installing Podman